How to get more lemon juice, and 8 other genius microwave hacks

 The principle is simple: the heat produces steam when it contacts the water molecules inside the garlic, separating the skin from the flesh.

 Something similar happens with tomatoes.
 First, wash your tomatoes and cut an X shape with the tip of a sharp knife on the side of the fruit opposite the stem.
 Microwave them for 25 to 30 seconds and then cool them.
 Finish by pulling on the corners of the X to remove the skin.

 If you live by yourself, chances are that you’ve wanted to bake a cake or a batch of cookies but decided against it because you’d have no one to share your sweets with.

 If you’re into more savory stuff, maybe you’d like to cook a potato—that is, without boiling any water or having to wash a pot afterward.
 First, poke your spud with a fork to allow for even cooking and prevent any explosions.
 Then, put your potato (one, two, more—you do you) in a microwave-safe glass or ceramic bowl with some olive oil, salt, the dried rosemary you made before, or whatever other aromatics you’d like to add.
-Heat up your taters for five minutes on high power, and when that’s done, carefully take them out of the oven (it’ll be hot!) and turn them over.
-If you’re only cooking a single potato, microwave it for an extra three minutes, but if you’re eating more than one, do a second five-minute round, and enjoy.
+Heat up your tater for five minutes on high power, and when that’s done, carefully take it out of the microwave (it’ll be hot!) and turn it over.
+If you’re only cooking a single potato, nuke it for an extra three minutes, but if you’re eating more than one, do a second five-minute round, and enjoy.
 The microwave is truly the best appliance for solo living.

 This is a fairly well-known microwave hack, but if you haven’t heard of it, boy, do I have a treat for you: Next time you heat up a dish, get a paper towel, dampen it with some water, and put it on top of your food.